noi-techpark/it.bz.opendatahub.webcomponents/backend/README.md

 ## Configuration

-Each service application comes with three profiles that can be configured.
+Each service application comes with one or more profiles that can be configured.

-> src/main/resources/application[-profile].yml
+> src/main/resources/application[-profile].properties

+It is recommended to make a copy of ***application-dev.properties*** and name it ***application-local.properties*** as this file is already ignored by git.
+Run the application with profile name "**local**".

+**NOTE:** never change the deployment profile configuration unless you know what you are doing!

 You will have to configure the 'datasource' property for each application.